Luismahou/grunt-hashres/README.md

+# DEPRECATION NOTICE
+This project is not maintained anymore.
+I moved to webpack, and you should too. :smile:

 #### grunt-hashres has been updated to Grunt 0.4. if you're still using Grunt 0.3.x go to [old version documentation](https://github.com/Luismahou/grunt-hashres/blob/master/grunt-0.3-README.md)

 # grunt-hashres